JesterNoFool/SpectralPainting/README.md

 ## Resizing and Flipping

 The original image is 5312 pixels wide x 2988 pixels high.
 While this will *work*, it's probably a lot larger image than is needed, even for a decent image.
 Further, we're going to test it on SDR++.
 SDR++ uses a falling waterfall.
 This means we'll need to flip the image (unless you enjoy looking at images upside-down).
 There are several ways to accomplish these tasks.
 We'll cover three, different methods:
    - Use imagemagick.
 If you have imagemagick installed on your system, you can use a command line statement to perform both the resizing and the image flip.
-In the command line, navigate to the directory containing the image and use the following command to set the image to a 1600 pixel width, have the system automatically set the height to maintain the same aspect ratio, and flip the image: **convert inputfile.jpg -resize 1600x outputfile.jpg**
+In the command line, navigate to the directory containing the image and use the following command to set the image to a 1600 pixel width, have the system automatically set the height to maintain the same aspect ratio, and flip the image: **convert inputfile.jpg -resize 1600x -flip outputfile.jpg**
+   - Use ffmpeg.
+As with imagemagick, ffmpeg can both resize and flip the image, all from one statement on the command line.
+Again from command line, navigate to the directory containing the image, then use the following command to resize to a width of 1600 pixels, automatically set the height to maintain the same aspect ratio, and flip the image: **ffmpeg -i inputfile.jpg -filter:v "vflip, scale=1600:-1" outputfile.jpg**
+   - Use Gimp.
+Gimp is an open-source image editing program.
+If you have it installed, open Gimp, then open or import the image into it.
+To change the size, select Image -> Scale Image.
+Set the width to that desired (such as 1600) and it should automatically set the height to maintain the aspect ratio.
+To flip the image, select Image -> Transform -> Flip Vertically.
+Export the image (File -> Export As...).

+## Scale Amplitudes and Output as Floating-Point Values

+The image will need to be imported into Gnu Radio Companion.
+While this program is awesome and has many capabilities, it does **not** have the ability to read in images.
+Instead, we'll use Gnu Octave to read in the file, scale the amplitudes so that, when displayed on the logarithmic scale of a spectral display, they'll be seen as linear, and output the image as a single vector of real, 32-bit floating point values.